 Several trends are affecting the current Perth residential lift market:

-With the older population in particular demanding lifts, and younger buyers starting to understand improved value for life.
-With every new construction, elevator-ready design is being more and more incorporated, even if the lift isn’t installed on the spot.
+The older population are particularly demanding lifts, while younger buyers are beginning to recognise their improved value for life.
+Elevator-ready designs are increasingly used in new construction, even if the lift isn’t installed right away.

-Because of improvements in technology, lifts are now more compact, quieter and use less power.
+Due to advancements in technology, lifts are now more compact, quieter, and consume less power.
 Modern residential lifts can be positioned in very small spaces indeed and operate more smoothly than their forerunners.

 Perth’s continuing population growth and sound property market fundamentals suggest ongoing expansion of the residential lift market, especially in older, high-value suburbs.